mberwanger/gitops-cluster/README.md

 # gitops-cluster1

-*This serves as a proof of concept for amulti-tenant cluster managed with Git, Flux v2 and Kustomize*
+*This serves as a proof of concept for a multi-tenant cluster managed with Git, Flux v2 and Kustomize*

-Cluster wide operations are performed by the cluster administrators while the namespace scoped operations are performed by various teams each with its own Git repository.
+The goal is to have cluster wide operations performed by the cluster administrators while the namespace scoped operations are performed by various teams each with its own Git repository.
 That means a team member, that's not a cluster admin, can't create namespaces, custom resources definitions or change something in another team namespace.

 ## Installation